Charles Augustus Howell: Reputation

 The circumstances of Howell's death and the many rumours about his dishonesty and double dealings led to the accusation that he had used letters in his possession to blackmail prominent persons.
 His associates in the art world were divided.
 Edward Burne-Jones described Howell as "a base, treacherous, unscrupulous and malignant fellow".
 Hall Caine called him a "soldier of fortune" and Algernon Charles Swinburne said he was "the vilest wretch I ever came across".
 Other artists were more generous.
 Ford Madox Brown said that though he was "one of the biggest liars in existence" and "half mad", he was essentially "good natured".
 Whistler said he was a "wonderful man... genius... splendidly flamboyant".

 20th century commentators on the Pre-Raphaelites claimed that in his later years Howell used letters to blackmail former friends.
 In the words of Humphrey Hare, "Fallen on hard days, Howell did not hesitate to blackmail by the threatened sale of letters which contained the customary puerile indecencies".
 However, his biographer, Helen Rossetti Angeli, could find nothing to support the accusations of blackmail, which possibly arose from extrapolations of the incident involving George Redway.

-In addition to the Sherlock Holmes story "Charles Augustus Milverton", Howell was the basis of the character De Castro in Theodore Watts-Dunton's novel Aylwin.
+Howell's reputation as a blackmailer was the inspiration for the Sherlock Holmes story "Charles Augustus Milverton".
+Howell was also the basis of the character De Castro in Theodore Watts-Dunton's novel Aylwin.